THIS COURSE WILL BE OFFERED AS AN ONLINE COURSE IN Spring of 2021

 GRADING: (100 percent total): (for online, see below)

-Must be typed, with at least 1" margin on all sides, at least 12 points letter size.
-Bring the print-out to class when paper is due.
-Submit also in electronic form to the Assigment box in D2L, though only the paper copy will count.
+Submit in electronic form to the Assignment box in D2L.
 Keep in mind that each paper will be automatically examined as to the degree of similarities with other papers (turnitin software!).
-When there is suspicion of plagiarism, I will call you in for a conference, and the consequences for plagiarism might be very harsh.
+When there is suspicion of plagiarism, I will call you in for a conference, and the consequences of plagiarism might be very harsh.
 Do not write your paper together with a classmate, though you can, of course, discuss the topics with him/her.
 If you copy from another paper/chapter/article in print or online, without acknowledging the author and without indicating the extent to which you have copied by means of quotation marks and references, you commit plagiarism.

-The following applies only to the regular class face to face: Thesis: Concisely developed, clear concept, well formulated (avoid paraphrase!).
+Thesis: Concisely developed, clear concept, well-formulated (avoid paraphrase!).
 Always provide a title that captures your thesis.
 20 pts

 Conclusion: Convincing connection with the thesis, good summary of the argument, final comment on the outside source (negatively or positively), concise formulation; 20 pts.